Skip to main content

 How Vendor Credits Work

-- Create a credit note in the Credits sub-view, specifying the vendor, amount, currency, and reason.
+1. Create a credit note in the Credits sub-view, specifying the vendor, credit total, currency, reason, and optional related PO.

-- Applied credits are shown in the PO's finance breakdown (on the detail page) and in the table's Total column.
+5. Applied credits are shown in the PO's finance breakdown, in the table's Due column, and in the Credits sub-view.

-- The detail page shows a complete list of applied credits with vendor name, amount, and date.
+6. The detail page shows a complete list of applied credits with vendor name, note, amount, and date.

 You can navigate to the credits page directly from a PO context, with vendor and PO details pre-filled for convenience.